Kindness and support from the local community.

 As an Oklahoma City non-profit, Concordia relies on the gifts from caring donors in our community.
-Your donation helps give peace of mind to our residents, as it will be used to meet their needs now and in the future.
-Whether your donation provides assistance with senior health care needs in a safe, caring environment or providing help to seniors in the Oklahoma City area through furniture donations, your gift will help make someone’s life better.
-Like any of the Oklahoma City charities in the region, Concordia Life Care Community is grateful for your support!
+Your donation helps give peace of mind to our residents and will be used to meet their needs now and in the future.
+Whether your donation helps with senior healthcare needs in a safe, caring environment or provides help to seniors in the OKC area through furniture donations, your gift will help make someone’s life better.
+Like any of the Oklahoma City charities in the region, Concordia Life Plan Community is grateful for your support.

 “Caring for and helping our neighbor in need is exactly what our Lord would do, and He would have us do.
 Giving to the Benevolent Fund gives me the satisfaction of helping to relieve the worry most residents have, outliving their funds.
 Concordia is built on the foundation of people helping people, and the Good Samaritan Fund is one way to accomplish this.”

 – Val Reed, Resident, Concordia Life Care Community

 “Concordia treats everyone like family.
 I have visited many people at Concordia since it opened in 2007.
 Residents enjoy their home at Concordia, and have great friends there.
 It is a wonderful place to visit, and from what I have seen, a great place to live.
 I donate to Concordia to support the ongoing programs in place to take care of current clients, and also help create a fund to support employee growth with education, and the Good Samaritan Fund to help those that may encounter a financial hardship and need extra support.”

 – Daryl D. Osmus, Thrivent Financial®